-- 24.1 Private Fostering - 24.2 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
+- 22.1.1 Many adults find themselves looking after someone else's child without realising that they may be involved in private fostering.
 A private fostering arrangement is one that is made privately (that is to say without the involvement of a local authority or Birmingham Children's Trust) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or immediate relative.

-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering.

-- 24.3 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step parent. - 24.4 People become involved in private fostering for all kinds of reasons.
-Examples of private fostering include: - Children who need alternative care because of parental illness; - Children whose parents cannot care for them because their work or study involves long or antisocial hours; - Children sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children staying with families while attending a school away from their home area. - 24.5 There is a mandatory duty on the school to inform Birmingham Children's Trust or the local appropriate safeguarding board for schools outside Birmingham of a private fostering arrangement this is done by contacting CASS (0121 303 1888 for Birmingham Schools).
+If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering. - 22.1.2 The Children Act 1989 defines an immediate relative as a grandparent, brother, sister, uncle or aunt (whether of full blood or half blood or by marriage or civil partnership), or a step parent. - 22.1.3 People become involved in private fostering for all kinds of reasons.
+Examples of private fostering include: - Children who need alternative care because of parental illness; - Children whose parents cannot care for them because their work or study involves long or antisocial hours; - Children sent from abroad to stay with another family, usually to improve their educational opportunities; - Unaccompanied asylum seeking and refugee children; - Teenagers who stay with friends (or other non-relatives) because they have fallen out with their parents; - Children staying with families while attending a school away from their home area. - 22.1.4 There is a mandatory duty on the school to inform Birmingham Children's Trust of a private fostering arrangement this is done by contacting CASS (0121 303

+1888).
 The Trust then has a duty to check that the young person is being properly cared for and that the arrangement is satisfactory.